 When we answered the question of “was there any damage to the vehicle or signs of forced entry” to the negative, the cop nodded knowingly.
 He suspects we were victims of a very common signal-jamming scam.

 What is signal-jamming?

 Thieves can acquire small devices that intercept the signal from your key fob.
 This device prevents the signal from reaching your vehicle.
 In short: you press the “lock” button on your remote, but it doesn’t actually lock your car.

 We’ve heard of devices like these, or even ones that can intercept and record your signal so they can just duplicate it to unlock your vehicle after you’ve walked away.
 But it’s been years since we’ve even considered a threat like this.. it wasn’t even on our radar.

 We effectively walked away from an unlocked car.
 The thieves could then just open the door, pop the trunk, and make off with our gear.

 When you’re done photographing at any given location, get in the habit of removing your SD card from your camera; tuck it in a pocket.
 Even if you lose your camera, you won’t lose priceless photos. #traveltips #protectyourgearTweet

 How to protect yourself

-Our situation could have easily been avoided if we had done one thing: verify the car locked by manually checking the doors.
+We could have avoided the entire situation if we had done one thing: verify the car locked by manually checking the doors.